-P. S. If you are looking to do an online grant writing course or certification program, be sure to ask the service provider these 10 important questions BEFORE you let them teach you to write a grant.
+P. S. If you are looking to do an online grant writing course or certification program, be sure to ask the service provider these grant writing costs 10 important questions BEFORE you let them teach you to write a grant.

 Rodney Walker is today’s leading expert in Grant Development Systems™ and President of Grant Central USA - Grant Writers Association.